Nonparametric Steady-State Learning for Nonlinear Output Feedback Regulation: Introduction

-The rest of this paper is organized as follows.
+The rest of this article is organized as follows.
 Section \ref{section2} introduces some standard assumptions and lemmas.
-Section \ref{mainresults} is devoted to the presentation of the main results.
-This is followed by simulation examples in Section \ref{numerexam} and brief conclusions in Section~\ref{conlu}.
+Section \ref{mainresults} is devoted to the presentation of the main results, which is followed by simulation examples in Section \ref{numerexam} and brief conclusions in Section~\ref{conlu}.

-\textbf{Notation:} $\|\cdot\|$ is the Euclidean norm. $\emph{Id} : \mathds{R}\rightarrow \mathds{R}$ is an identity function. {\myr For $X_i\in \mathds{R}^{n_i\times m}$ with $i=1,\dots,N$, let $\col(X_1,\dots,X_N)=[X_{1}^{\!\top},\dots ,X^{\!\top}_{N}]^{\!\top}$ and } A function $\alpha: \mathds{R}_{\geq 0}\rightarrow \mathds{R}_{\geq 0}$ is of class $\mathcal{K}$ if it is continuous, positive definite, and strictly increasing.
+\textbf{Notation:} $\|\cdot\|$ is the Euclidean norm. $\emph{Id} : \mathds{R}\rightarrow \mathds{R}$ is an identity function.
+For $X_i\in \mathds{R}^{n_i\times m}$ with $i=1,\dots,N$, let $\col(X_1,\dots,X_N)=[X_{1}^{\!\top},\dots ,X^{\!\top}_{N}]^{\!\top}$ and A function $\alpha: \mathds{R}_{\geq 0}\rightarrow \mathds{R}_{\geq 0}$ is of class $\mathcal{K}$ if it is continuous, positive definite, and strictly increasing.
 The notation $\mathcal{K}_o$ and $\mathcal{K}_{\infty}$ identifies the subclasses of bounded and unbounded $\mathcal{K}$ functions, respectively.
 For functions $f_1(\cdot)$ and $f_2(\cdot)$ with compatible dimensions, their composition $f_{1}(f_2(\cdot))$ is denoted by $f_1\circ f_2(\cdot)$.
 For two continuous and positive definite functions $\kappa_1(\varsigma)$ and $\kappa_2(\varsigma)$, $\kappa_1\in \mathcal{O}(\kappa_2)$ means that $\limsup_{\varsigma\rightarrow 0^{+}}\frac{\kappa_1(\varsigma)}{\kappa_2(\varsigma)}<\infty$.